KILTprotocol/docs/docs/develop/08_opendid/04_integrate_opendid.md

 In full-stack applications, calling the `token` endpoint is usually done through the back end to improve security.
 :::

 The `id_token` is a JSON web token (JWT) signed by the JWT key-pair specified in the `config.yaml` file of the OpenDID service.
-Yout can be verified using the JWT public key, for example, by the backend of the Web app.

-## Implicit Flow
+You can verify this using the JWT public key, for example, by the back end of the Web app.

-Initiate the flow by redirecting to the **GET** `/api/v1/authorize` endpoint on the OpenDID Service and setting the following query
+## Implicit flow

-parameters:
+Initiate the flow by redirecting to the **GET** `/api/v1/authorize` endpoint on the OpenDID Service and setting the following query parameters:

 -   `response_type`: set value to `id_token` to indicate Implicit Flow.
 -   `client_id`: The client ID set in the config.yaml file.
--   `redirect_uri`: OpenDID will redirect to this URL after authentication.
+-   `redirect_uri`: OpenDID redirects to this URL after authentication.
 -   `scope`: set value to `openid`.
 -   `state`: set to a secure random number.
 -   `nonce`: optional value, set to a secure random number.